 November 7th marks the beginning of our story with the initiation of the charter members of Alpha Gamma Sigma - Gamma Chapter in Lincoln, Nebraska.
 The first steps to creating this chapter were taken by Dan Hixon, Assistant Dean of the College of Agriculture, who was contacted by members of the Beta Chapter.
 Assistant Dean Hixon then met with the Agricultural Men's Club at UNL, and approximately half of the members decided to colonize with Alpha Gamma Sigma Fraternity.
 During the period of colonization, Donald R. Warner, an alumnus of the Beta Chapter, served as the chapter advisor.
-The house located at 3256 Holdrege Street would become the original home of Alpha Gamma Sigma.
+The new chapter rented a house located at 3256 Holdrege Street, and this would become the first Alpha Gamma Sigma home.

 Gamma Chapter Founding Fathers, 1953

 Front row (left): Kay Don Wiggins, Jerry Jensen, Stan Eberspacher, Phil Miller, Alois Bell, Charlie Watson and Dale Filkins

 Middle row: Dick Jiskra, Donald Sander, Maurice Norton, Vern Jacobmeier, Carroll French, Don Lees, Dale Van Vleck, Lloyd Lathrop and Art Kuhl

 Back row: Don Fitz, Lee Nielsen, Jack Stammer, Gerald Schiermeyer, Merton “Cap” Dierks, Boyd Stuhr, Chuck Schuerman and Norm Reed